Bergman Complexes of Lattice Path Matroids: Introduction

-Section \ref{sec:simpl} contains our first main result, Theorem \ref{maintheo1}, where we characterize simpliciality of faces of the Bergman complex in terms of their vertex set - thus, again, in terms of bays and land necks.
-As a corollary we then obtain that the Bergman complex of a Lattice Path Matroid is simplicial if and only if any two vertically aligned bays determine a land neck.
+Section \ref{sec:simpl} contains our first main result, Theorem \ref{maintheo1}, where, in terms of bays and land necks, we characterize simpliciality of faces of the Bergman complex and, as a corollary, we characterize those lattice path matroids that have a simplicial Bergman complex (Corollary \ref{cor:iffs}).

-We end with Section \ref{sec:faces}, in which we introduce a poset (again defined in terms of `chains of bays' and some compatible sets of non -- land necks, see Definition \ref{def:Q}) that turns out to be isomorphic to the face poset of the Bergman complex (Theorem \ref{maintheo2}).
+In Section \ref{sec:faces} we introduce a poset (again defined in terms of bays and (non-)land necks, see Definition \ref{def:Q}) which we prove to be isomorphic to the face poset of the Bergman complex (Theorem \ref{maintheo2}).
+We close with an explicit expression for the polyhedral structure of faces of the Bergman complex (Corollary \ref{cor:poly}).\\

+{\em Acknowledgments.} We thank Anna de Mier for helpful discussions, and the anonymous referees for valuable suggestions leading to substantial improvement of the paper.
+Emanuele Delucchi has been partially supported by the Swiss National Science Foundation professorship grant PP00P2\_150552/1.